EB1 Processing Time: Everything You Need to Know

 • Standard Processing: average processing time of 5.5 to 6.5 months

-• Premium Processing: 15 calendar days
+• Premium Processing: 15 days

 Adjustment of Status /Visa Processing Time: